 Based on the notion of projection inheritance we have defined three inheritancepreserving transformation rules.
 These rules correspond to design patterns when extending a superclass to incorporate new behavior: (1) adding a loop, (2) inserting methods in-between existing methods, and (3) putting new methods in parallel with existing methods.
-Without proof we summarize some of the results given in [7, 8, 15].
+See Appendix B for a formal definition of each of these rules.
+The inheritancepreserving transformation rules distinguish the work presented in [7, 14, 15] from earlier work on inheritance.
+The rules correspond to design constructs that are often used in practice, namely iteration, sequential composition, and parallel composition.
+If a designer sticks to these rules, inheritance is guaranteed!